-If you have found a wild animal that appears to be healthy, please do not remove them from their environment.
-If you have questions or are not sure if the animal is healthy, please contact your local animal control, a licensed wildlife rehabilitator, or DEEP Dispatch (860-424-3333).
+If you've found a wild animal that appears to be healthy, please do not remove them from their environment.
+If you have questions or are not sure if the animal is healthy, please contact your local animal control, a wildlife rehabilitator, or DEEP Dispatch (860-424-3333).

-If the animal is injured or sick, please contact a licensed wildlife rehabilitator or visit the app Animal Help Now for local wildlife rehabilitator contact info.
+If the animal is injured or sick, please contact a state-appointment wildlife rehabilitator or visit the app Animal Help Now for local wildlife rehabilitator contact info.
 Pieper Veterinary cannot accept wild animals at our hospital, as it is illegal for anyone besides a state-appointed rehabilitator to provide care for wild animals.

 If the animal is seriously injured or sick, we can accept them at our emergency hospital.
 Please call ahead to let our staff know that you will be coming in.
 When you arrive, you will be asked to complete a "Good Samaritan" form and provide a valid form of ID (driver’s license or state ID).
 Depending on your town’s animal control policies, we may also be required to contact animal control or a police officer to take a written statement.

 All animals must be leashed or in a carrier before coming in – if you don’t have one with you, let our staff know and one will be provided for you.